dwyde/cover_django/README.md

-A simple Django project to test coverage.py 3.7.1.
+A simple Django project to test coverage.py

+Notes:

+- Tested with Coverage 3.7.1 and Python 2.7.5 on Linux Mint
-Note: Django's FastCGI support requires the "flup" package.
+- Django's FastCGI support requires the "flup" package.

 # setup